 Answer 2 – gathering evidence of any vehicles involved

-If you have sustained a personal injury in a cycling accident involving a vehicle it’s very important to gather it’s registration number.
+If you have been injured while cycling that involved a vehicle it’s very important to gather it’s registration number.
 In fast moving situations, especially if you’ve just been hit by a vehicle then accurately recording this information can be very difficult.
 But even if you’re not able to collect this information a witness may have been able to.
 (In an earlier blog post about cycling accidents, we discussed the importance of collecting witness statements.)